Compare fixed fee quotes from 960+ corporate lawyers.

 “Prior to contacting Lexoo I had spent hours unsuccessfully trawling the internet looking for the right service, but Lexoo found a suitable solicitor willing to take on this work just hours after our initial enquiry.”- Carolyn Harry, RPC Services Ltd (Lancashire)

-Although prices can vary greatly, we’ve seen hundreds of enquiries for shareholders agreements come through Lexoo.
-The fixed-fee quotes we’ve typically seen range between £600 to £2,000.
-The lower-end quotes tend to cover straightforward situations where there are a small number of shareholders, each of whom have the same rights and responsibilities.
-The quotes at the upper end deal with more complex situations.
-For example: where shareholders have unequal rights or where more complex rules need to be negotiated, such as share vesting arrangements or drag along / tag along provisions.
+Although prices can vary greatly, shareholders agreements in the UK tend to range between £600 and £2,000.
+Agreements at the lower end of this range will tend to cover straightforward situations where there are a small number of shareholders, each of whom has the same rights and responsibilities.
+Quotes at the upper-end deal with more complex cases, perhaps where shareholders have unequal rights or where more complex rules need to be negotiated, such as share vesting arrangements or drag along / tag along provisions.

-Submitting an enquiry through Lexoo is easy.
+You can get a free fixed-fee quote for your agreement by submitting an enquiry through Lexoo.
 Just give us the main details, for instance:

 “My co-founder and I run a fashion e-commerce business via a limited company.
 We are about to receive investment.
-We need to draft a shareholders agreement to set out the following key points:
+We need to draft an agreement to set out the following key points:

 - My co-founder and I currently own 50% of the shares each.